Aaron Zweig

 sheep.jpg

 My thesis primarily concerned the theoretical properties of symmetric and anti-symmetric neural networks.
-During my PhD I studyied quantatitive approximation bounds based on pairwise attention in symmetric architectures, proved which symmetric functions are provably learnable with gradient methods, and analyzed the capacity to approximate symmetric functions defined over infinitely large sets.
+During my PhD I studied quantitative approximation bounds based on pairwise attention in symmetric architectures, characterized symmetric functions that are provably learnable with gradient methods, and analyzed the capacity to approximate symmetric functions defined over infinitely large sets.